DanielTakeshi/Paper_Notes/mcmc/Austerity_in_MCMC_Land:_Cutting_the_Metropolis-Hastings_Budget.md

 **UPDATE** never mind we have code.
 The purpose is to estimate the errors of the algorithm.
 They want to estimate (and bound!) the *acceptance probability error* because that will be linearly correlated with the total variation distance (see Theorem 1).
-Here are the highlights:

-- ...
-- ...
-- ...

-...

-## Theory
+## Some Theory

 **Section 5.1** contains the main non-supplementary theory.
 This is supposed to lead us to **Section 5.2** which, when *provided* with some error bound, tells us how to be within that bound while using *as little data as possible*.
+This is hard because using less data means the algorithm is more susceptible to errors.
 Some important points:

 - The epsilon is the error of a SINGLE test (error happens if the test picks something different than the full version).
 That is not the error of the FULL